Film Production in Nigeria

 Crew should travel with the visa-on-arrival approval, passport, introduction letter, invitation letter, yellow fever card and printed online pre-boarding health declaration.

-Who issues film permits in Lagos?
+Who issues film permits in Nigeria?

 Who handles interstate or Abuja productions?